sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/kustomize/configure.md

     # ex: nginx.ingress.kubernetes.io/auth-type: basic
 ```

+This will add the annotations specified in the [frontend-ingress-annotations.yaml](https://github.com/sourcegraph/deploy-sourcegraph/blob/master/base/frontend/sourcegraph-frontend.Ingress.yaml) file to the sourcegraph-frontend ingress resource.
+For more information on [ingress-nginx annotations](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/annotations/), refer to the [NGINX Configuration documentation](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/).

 ### TLS

-It is recommended to enable TLS and configure a certificate properly on your Ingress.
-You can utilize managed certificate solutions provided by Cloud providers, or your own method.
+To ensure secure communication, it is recommended to enable Transport Layer Security (TLS) and properly configure a certificate on your Ingress.
+This can be done by utilizing managed certificate solutions provided by cloud providers or by manually configuring a certificate.

 #### Enable manually

-To configure TLS certificate via [TLS Secrets](https://kubernetes.io/docs/concepts/configuration/secret/#tls-secrets) manually:
+To manually configure a certificate via [TLS Secrets](https://kubernetes.io/docs/concepts/configuration/secret/#tls-secrets), follow these steps:

-Step 1: Move the tls.cert and tls.key to the env folder inside the overlay directory.
-Ex. `new/overlays/$OVERLAY_NAME/config`.
+**Step 1**: Move the `tls.crt` and `tls.key` files to the `config` folder within your overlay directory (e.g. `new/overlays/$OVERLAY_NAME/config`).

-Step 2: Generate secrets with the provided files using secretGenerator by adding the following to your kustomization file:
+**Step 2**: Use the `secretGenerator` to generate secrets with the provided files by adding the following to your kustomization file:

 ```yaml
 # new/overlays/$OVERLAY_NAME/kustomization.yaml